-- Engage in timely repairs and correction of deficiencies to assure structural integrity and longevity. - Annual reports will be prepared on each project noting how any project deficiencies were corrected for insurance purposes. - Inspect projects during and following any significant storm event to assure functionality and to confirm dams function as designed. - The District will develop emergency plans for any high hazard class District structures to assure the protection of residents who live within the breach route of such reservoirs. - Ensure that emergency plans for high-hazard dams are reviewed and updated as needed.
-The High-Hazard Thirty-Two Mile Creek H Dam (Prairie Lake) was updated in FY 2021.
-The High-Hazard MARC Dam Plan was updated in FY 2023. - District lands, associated with watershed projects, will be inspected several times each year and action taken to eliminate noxious or invasive weeds, address conservation needs and remove any unsightly or safety hazards. - Any appropriation rights from reservoirs of the District shall be reviewed at least every five years for conformance to the terms of the agreement, and more often if conflicts occur.
+- Engage in timely repairs and correction of deficiencies to assure structural integrity and longevity. - Annual reports will be prepared on each project noting how any project deficiencies were corrected for insurance purposes. - Inspect projects during and following any significant storm event to assure functionality and to confirm dams function as designed. - The District will develop emergency plans for any high hazard class District structures to ensure the protection of residents who live within the breach route of such reservoirs. - Ensure that Emergency Action Plans (EAP) for high-hazard dams are reviewed and updated as needed.
+The High-Hazard Thirty-Two Mile Creek H Dam (Prairie Lake) EAP was updated in FY 2021.
+The High-Hazard MARC Dam EAP was updated in FY 2023.
+Big Sandy Creek Dam No. 35-5-2 (Bruning Dam) was upgraded to a High-Hazard dam in spring of 2024 and an EAP for it was completed in July 2024. - District lands, associated with watershed projects, will be inspected several times each year and action taken to eliminate noxious or invasive weeds, address conservation needs and remove any unsightly or safety hazards. - Any appropriation rights from reservoirs of the District shall be reviewed at least every five years for conformance to the terms of the agreement, and more often if conflicts occur.